-Evaluation and Workload
+Evaluation and Workload:

-- Class participation 30% Class participation is an integral part of the workshop experience.
-Students will be expected to give close readings of each other's original writing and to offer extended and detailed analysis of craft elements in class discussion format facilitated by the instructor.
+- Class participation 30%

+Class participation is an integral part of the workshop experience.
+Students will be expected to give close readings of each other's writing and offer extended and detailed analysis of craft elements in a class discussion format facilitated by the instructor.
 Class participation is demonstrated by the amount and quality of the student's review comments.

 - 2 literary readings/annotations 10%

 - Portfolio 60%